 Worries about water quality developed as a topic in surveying during the 1970s; prior polling on drinking water was more worried about fluoridation than contamination.
 About 32% of the general population in a 1973 Gallup poll said that contamination of drinking water was an extraordinary danger to the safety of their own water supply, and 35% fairly a threat.
 Simply 26% thought it was not a threat by any stretch of the imagination.

 Smaller, however, still significant extents give low ratings to their own drinking water.
-In a 2011 CBS News/NYT survey, 64% rated the drinking water's quality as superb or great, while a generous minority of 35% said reasonable or poor.
+In a 2011 CBS News/NYT survey, 64% rated the drinking water's quality as superb, while a generous minority of 35% said reasonable or poor.
 Low-income individuals report more water issues.
 Among those with salaries under $30,000/year, almost half (47%) said their community's water was fair or poor, while only 24% of those with wages over $70,000 said as much.
-In a 2013 RWJF/NPR/Harvard survey of African Americans, 31% gave a C, D, or F evaluation to their community's quality of drinking water.
+In a 2013 RWJF/NPR/Harvard survey of African Americans, 31% gave a C, D, or F evaluation to their community's drinking water quality.

 - While the media, government, and, in particular, water companies are right now the best sources of tap water information, they are considered to some degree less credible than environmental or other public intrigue groups and specialists or other health care providers.